startracker0/GPU_MONITOR/README.md

 # GPU_MONITOR
-GPU_MONITOR, it will send emails if gpu
+GPU_MONITOR, it will send emails to inform you GPU's situation.